ski-freak/quartz/content/_index.md

 Posts that don't fit into any of these can still be found under the [#Posts](./tags/posts) tag, including some small ones also going by the ideas tag.

+Note that the writing on this site probably won't be all that great, this is kind of just a place to quickly dump my thoughts, I don't put nearly as much time or effort into these as my youtube videos, and I mostly just write some shit down and call it done.

 It's possible I will make some of these text posts into videos at some point, but editing little videos is kind of annoying to me.
 I like editing videos where I am trying to make the best thing I can, not just trying to get through the tedious process since all of the important decisions have already been made when writing.
 I guess if I find someone who would want to edit for a percentage of the single digit revenues the videos generate that could work out.

 ---